Electrical Designers: Connect Your Career to Your Passion

 With booming construction, increasing automation and expanding innovations in technology, electrical designers are needed in three major sectors.

-We talked with Aerotek’s Eric Thurman, a senior recruiter who’s been placing technical professionals in contract positions for more than two decades, to get insights on each sector.
+We talked with Aerotek’s Eric Thurman, a senior recruiter who’s been placing technical professionals in contract positions for more than two decades, to get insights on each sector and to shed light on how to become an electrical designer.

 1. Facilities — mechanical, electrical and plumbing design